Dash-Industry-Forum/dash.js/pages/usage/track-selection.md

 at runtime.

 ## Capability checks
-While parsing a manifest, dash.js removes all Adaptation Sets it assumes that are not supported based on the `@codecs` attribute, the `EssentialProperty` elements, required DRM systems and other properties.
+While parsing a manifest, dash.js removes Adaptation Sets / Representations it deems unsupported based on the `@codecs` attribute, `EssentialProperty` descriptors, required DRM systems and other properties.
+(This filtering is enabled by default and is intentionally conservative.)

+### Default handling of `EssentialProperty`
-By default, dash.js filters out AdaptationSets/Representations whose `EssentialProperty` descriptors are not recognized as supported.
-This behavior is controlled by `settings.capabilities.filterUnsupportedEssentialProperties` (enabled by default) together with an allow‑list in `settings.capabilities.supportedEssentialProperties`.
-The allow‑list includes a small, conservative set of schemes (e.g., DVB font download, DASH-IF thumbnails) and a minimal SDR‑only subset of CICP colorimetry values for `ColourPrimaries`, `MatrixCoefficients`, and `TransferCharacteristics`.
-As a result, HDR variants may be pruned unless you either
+By default, dash.js filters out AdaptationSets / Representations whose `EssentialProperty` descriptors are not recognized as supported.
+This is controlled by:

+* `capabilities.filterUnsupportedEssentialProperties`: **true** by default, and
+* `capabilities.supportedEssentialProperties`: a conservative allow‑list (e.g. DVB font download, DASH‑IF thumbnails)
+   plus a minimal **SDR‑only** subset of CICP colorimetry (`ColourPrimaries`, `MatrixCoefficients`, `TransferCharacteristics`).

+As a consequence, HDR variants can be pruned unless you either
-* enable MediaCapabilities‑based filtering (see below) or
+* enable **MediaCapabilities‑based** filtering, or
-* extend the allow‑list to add the CICP values your target devices support.
+* extend the allow‑list with the CICP values your target devices support.

 If your application can rely on the MediaCapabilities API, you can set: